BitBagCommerce/BitBagBible/README.md

 public function bar(
     FirstParamInterface $firstParam,
     SecondParamInterface $secondParam,
-    ThirdParamInterface $thirdParam
+    ThirdParamInterface $thirdParam,
 ): void;

 public function fooBarIsALongMethodName(
     WithEvenALongerParameter $firstParam,
-    AndASecondParameterThatIsNotShorter $secondParameter
+    AndASecondParameterThatIsNotShorter $secondParameter,
 ): void;
 ```

-12. Once you use PHPStorm (and yes, you do if you work at BitBag), you can open your IDE preferences (`PHPStorm -> Preferences`)
+10. Once you use PHPStorm (and yes, you do if you work at BitBag), you can open your IDE preferences (`PHPStorm -> Preferences`)
     and search for `File and Code Templates`.
 PHP Class Doc Comment, PHP File Header, PHP Interface Doc Comment are those
     templates that should at least be customized.

-13. Always use [BitBag Coding Standard library](https://github.com/BitBagCommerce/coding-standard) for code cleanup.
+11. Always use [BitBag Coding Standard library](https://github.com/BitBagCommerce/coding-standard) for code cleanup.
     Also use PHPStan on level 8 wherever it's possible.
 It's included in [BitBag Coding Standard library](https://github.com/BitBagCommerce/coding-standard).
     Both ECS and PHPStan should be included in the CI process.

-14. For any point not included in the current section please follow the https://mnapoli.fr/approaching-coding-style-rationally/ tips.
+12. For any point not included in the current section please follow the https://mnapoli.fr/approaching-coding-style-rationally/ tips.

 ## General